 Choosing Your Courses

-Students enrolling in classes at UCD must take at least four courses within their chosen primary college (for example, Business, Arts, Engineering, etc).
+When selecting your courses from UCD, note you must take four courses within your chosen primary college (for example, Business, Arts, Engineering, etc).
 One or two additional courses may be selected from outside your primary college.

-Special courses for study abroad students may be available within certain colleges:
+- Special courses for study abroad students may be available within certain colleges,

 ||Introduction to Scientific Research

 - SCI 30010: Introduction to Scientific Research is a special course offered to College of Science study abroad students only.
 It introduces students to the principles of scientific research through attachment to an active research group in the College of Science.
 Students will become active members of a research group and work under the direction of the group's Principal Investigator.
 Students will learn about the research focus of the group and conduct independent research into the scientific literature of relevance to the group's activity.
-They will shadow a member of the research team in the laboratory and master one basic and one advanced laboratory skill, in addition to learning how to develop a hypothesis, analyse the research data, and write a scientific abstract.
+They will shadow a member of the research team in the laboratory and master one basic and one advanced laboratory skill, in addition to learning how to develop a hypothesis, analyze the research data, and write a scientific abstract.

 English, Psychology, and History majors will receive priority registration for classes in those departments.